 - Evolving the role of the store: Malls have to support their tenants when it comes to smart use of the commercial real estate, reinventing the store area to function as showrooms.

 - Answering a crisis situation: Shopping centers are vulnerable to situations involving mass-quarantines.
-That’s why they need a solution that helps to win back customers after the crisis.
+That’s why they need a solution that helps to win back customers.

 - Changing customer habits: Most malls want customers to visit more frequently, spend more time shopping, and use the mall’s app to keep up with the offers, but lack the tool to influence their behavior.